 Watch Coconut Octopus (Amphioctopus marginatus)

 They have a large brain that extends into the nervous system of their arms!
-Which means that its brain is not in 1 particular place, as with most other creatures, but has more of a “Multiverse” approach to brain function.
+This means that its brain is not in 1 particular place, as with most other creatures, but has more of a “Multiverse” approach to brain function.

 The body of the coconut octopus